 Q: I am looking to advertise my rental property.

 If you are to post your listing to rent, you can go onto www.places4students.com and post your listing.

 He is available to assist you with any legal advice you may need, whether its family law, criminal law, immigration, etc. Please note that he rotates across all 3 campuses, and dates vary each month, so visit your SSU office to find out where he will be and to book your appointment.
 You can meet with him at any of our 3 campuses.
 It’s free!

-Q: What is the SSU emergency food resource?
+Q: What is the SSU Food First Program?

-At each campus we have an emergency food resource that is offered to all students who find themselves in a sudden time of need.
+At each campus we have an Food First program set up that is offered to all students who find themselves in a sudden time of need.
 Students can visit and SSU office to pick up a food package.
 Students are able to access this valuable service once a month by showing their oneCard.